Vintage Thrift: Easy Tissue Decoupage Glass Plates

 I love how these turned out!
 I was blown away by how cool these plates can be.
 No kidding, I would absolutely buy something like this in a favorite store like Anthropologie or an Etsy shop.

-The completed decoupage glass snack plate backed with blue and gold tissue paper.
+A square decoupage glass platte with gold and blue tissue paper.

 • A Trinket Tray – Keep a plate on your nightstand, dresser, or in the closet as a fun way to gather your frequently used jewelry, glasses, perfume bottles, etc.